Concepción Lombardo

-Concepción Lombardo Gil de Partearroyo, best known to the history of Mexico as Concepción or Concha Lombardo Miramon (November 8, 1835 – March 18, 1921), was the wife of Major General Miguel Miramon, who served twice as President of Mexico between 1859 and 1860.
+Concepción Lombardo Gil de Partearroyo, best known in the history of Mexico as Concepción or Concha Lombardo Miramon (November 8, 1835 – March 18, 1921), was the wife of Major General Miguel Miramon, who served twice as President of Mexico between 1859 and 1860.
 Born Maria de la Concepcion Josefa Ramona Ignacia Severa Lombardo, she was born in Mexico City to a wealthy family headed by her father, Francisco Maria Lombardo.

 Education, marriage, and political life

 Despite the unruly era in which she lived, she was strictly educated in a convent school, where she was taught catechism, needlework and embroidery.
 She led a normal life, attending the theater, dances, parties, and taking lessons in singing and horse riding.
 She was orphaned in her early youth and left with few resources.
 She was linked romantically to an Englishman (and had to hide in a convent as a result) and then with Miguel Miramon, whom she met on a visit to the Military College when he was a lieutenant.

 As soon as Miramon reached the rank of major general he proposed marriage.
 Concepcion Lombardo and Miramon were married in 1858.
 They ultimately had six children.
 A year into the marriage, Miramon was elected president and Concepcion Lombardo became First Lady, which caused her much concern since she knew the fractured political and military situation facing Mexico.
 Nevertheless, she encouraged her husband to fight for their conservative ideals.